google/keytransparency/docs/verification.md

 ## Sender Verification

-When looking up the public key in Key Transparency for a recipient, clients must complete the following verification steps to ensure that the public key material they are receiving is the same public key material that the account owners and auditors have verified.
+When looking up a recipient's public key in Key Transparency, clients must complete the following verification steps to ensure that the key material they are receiving is the same key material that the account owners and auditors have verified.

-Upon requesting the key material for an account, the sender is provided with the following data:
+Upon requesting the key material for an account, senders are provided with the following data:

 ```json